alexandraglz/BitsxlaMarato_fertilitat/README.md

 ## Web Application
-We have developed a web application that allows users (doctors) to input new samples and receive predictions for cluster membership and fertility status.
-The application also provides visualizations of cluster distributions for all bacteria, with the new sample highlighted.
+We've crafted a user-friendly web application for doctors to input samples and receive predictions on cluster membership and fertility status.
+The app also features visualizations highlighting new samples within overall cluster distributions.
+Currently in the final development stage, the web page is accessible in the corresponding repository branch because it is not fully functional yet.
+Your feedback is welcomed as we add the finishing touches before the official launch.
+Stay tuned for an enhanced user experience in microbial sample analysis and fertility assessment.

 ## Contributors
 The people involved in this project are [Arlet Corominas](https://github.com/arletcoro), [Alexandra González](https://github.com/alexandraglz) and [Hakima Marouan](https://github.com/haakima).